Please click or scroll down for:

 The program concludes with a 90-minute virtual Capstone Session for CHAMPS/RMPHTC attendees, where participants report on their progress, consolidate key takeaways, and set clear next steps to carry momentum forward.
 A post-assessment compares results with the initial appraisal, allowing participants to see measurable growth.

-Recommended For: This training was created for leaders at community health centers and public health agencies (governmental or non-governmental) in Region VIII (CO, MT, ND, SD, UT, WY).
-These leaders should have strategic responsibilities within their organizations.
+Recommended For: This training was created for leaders at community health centers and public health agencies (governmental or non-governmental) in Region VIII (CO, MT, ND, SD, UT, WY) with strategic responsibilities within their organizations.

 Questions about this training?